11 gay films you need to stream on Netflix

 Here is our top list for 11 LGBT+ films you need to stream on Netflix.
-To see all the LGBT+ films available on Netflix click here.
+To find out how to view all LGBT+ content on Netflix via a secret code click here.

 Holding The Man ★★★★★

 Holding the Man is one of the better, or perhaps maybe the best, of all the films that’s dealt with the AIDS crisis.
 It’s a movie that simply tells a story, a love story so enduring and epic that it’s irrelevant whether the characters are gay or straight.
 Plus it’s a story that some of us, who were around in the 1980s and 1990s when friends and partners were dying right and left from AIDS, can, unfortunately, relate to.

 Corr and Stott are terrific and give it their all (Anthony LaPaglia is especially good as Caleo’s stern and unforgiving father).
 But it’s in the storytelling where this film excels.
 Credit goes to director Armfield and writer Murphy for successfully bringing this story to the screen.
 It’s a story that’s been told a few times (Philadelphia), but not in such a meaningful, and very realistic, way.
 However it’s Conigrave’s book on which this film is based, it’s his book about his relationship with Caleo, a sort of love letter to him, and we’re all very lucky to be able to see what an amazing, yet heartbreaking, relationship it was.
 This film is highly recommended.
 REVIEW: TIM BAROS

 This film has been a long time coming.
 Scriptwriters Craig Borten and Melisa Wallack based it on the hundreds of interviews they had with the film’s main character, Woodroof, and then waited 20 years for the movie to finally get made.
 Several directors and stars were attached to it until it ended up in the hands of Canadian director Jean-Marc Vallee.